Freddsle/fedRBE/README.md

 Output files include:
 - **Corrected Data**: The batch-corrected data in the same format as the input.
+- **Corrected Data with covariates**: As the covariates aren't corrected, there is seperate output containing the corrected data as well as the covariate information.
 - **Report**: A summary of the correction process and results.

 ---